 To publish a Chrome app in Google Play for Education, you'll need a Chrome Web Store account.

 By participating in Google Play for Education you’ll be placing your apps before a new audience of teachers and educators.
 To address this audience, there are specific guidelines and policies your apps should meet and specific design considerations too.

 To prepare for a launch on Google Play for Education, start by reviewing the guidelines for educational apps in Google Play and the policies that apply to your apps.
 See the Education Guidelines for details.

 Also, make sure that you're familiar with the policies that your app must comply with.
 For Android, they include content policies, the Developer Distribution Agreement, and Google Play for Education Addendum.

 Great apps for educators and students offer educational value, are designed for K-12 classroom use, deliver a compelling feature set, and are refined to offer a polished, high-quality tablet experience.

 Assess your app against the criteria listed in the Education Guidelines and plan on supporting them to the greatest extent possible.
 In some cases you might need to modify the app’s features or UI to support classroom requirements.
 It's a good idea to identify any changes early in development, so that you can address them properly.

-With Google Play for Education, optimizing your apps for tablets is crucial.
+With Google Play for Education, optimizing your Android apps for tablets is crucial.
 A variety of resources are available to help you understand what you need to do — a good starting point is the Tablet App Quality guidelines.

 Throughout design and development, it's important to have suitable devices on which to prototype and test your user experience.
 It's recommended highly that you acquire 7-inch and 10-inch tablet devices and set up your testing environment as early as possible.
 The recommended 7-inch hardware device that replicates the Google Play for Education environment is the Nexus 7, which is available from Google Play and other stores.